 Artistic and Creative Images

 I would be lying if I said this opportunity wouldn’t be music to a photographer’s ears.
-To be able to work with dancers in bringing their creativity and open-mindedness to life is the lifeblood. of a portrait photographer.
-Speak with your photographer even show them inspirations from places like Instagram or Pinterest that show abstract or unique concepts with interesting lighting, props, or unconventional poses.
+Working with dancers and bringing their creativity and open-mindedness to life is the lifeblood of a portrait photographer.
+Speak with your photographer, and even show them inspirations from places like Instagram or Pinterest that show abstract or unique concepts with exciting lighting, props, or unconventional poses.

 Putting everything together

-The images you select will be a combination of images taken by a professional photographer and perhaps taken by a non-photographer.
-Make sure all of your images are high-quality images that represent your best work and highlight your strengths as a dancer.
+The images you select will be a combination of pictures taken by a professional photographer and perhaps taken by a non-photographer.
+Ensure all your photos are high-quality images representing your best work and highlighting your strengths as a dancer.
 Be diverse and deliberate in your selection.

 Best of luck!